rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Reset previous commit, renamed file properly, and recommitted it — avoiding duplication.**
+**Reset previous commit by using "git reset HEAD^", renamed the file properly using "mv", and recommitted it.**

-### 🧩 Exercise 10 – Fix Old Typo
+### Exercise 11 - fix-typo

-**Scenario:** Modify the previous commit without creating a new one.
+**Scenario:** To modify the previous commit without creating a new one.

 **Commands and explanation:**